Optimal Reaction Coordinates: Variational Characterization and Sparse Computation: Characterization of good RCs

 \subsubsection{Existence of a transition manifold}

-Lumpability is strongly connected to the concept of the so-called \emph{transition manifold}, which was introduced a few years ago by some of the authors in order to formulate a geometrical approach to the computation of optimal reaction coordinates~\cite{bittracher_transition_2017}.
+Lumpability is strongly connected to the concept of the so-called \emph{transition manifold}, which was introduced a few years ago by some of the authors in order to formulate a geometrical approach to the computation of optimal RCs~\cite{bittracher_transition_2017}.

-\begin{definition}[Reducibility and Transition Manifold] For $\varepsilon>0, r\leq n, \tau\in \R^+_0$, we call the system \emph{$(\varepsilon,r,\tau)$-reducible} if there exists an $r$-dimensionally parametrizable manifold~$\M\subset \mathbb{P}_\tau$ so that for all $x\in\X$
+\begin{definition}[Reducibility and Transition Manifold] For $\varepsilon>0, r\leq n, \tau\in \R^+_0$, we call the system \emph{$(\varepsilon,r,\tau)$-reducible} if there exists an $r$-dimensionally parametrizable manifold~$\M\subset \{p^\tau(x,\cdot),~x\in\X\}$ so that for all $x\in\X$

-where $\Q: \mathbb{P}_\tau \rightarrow \M$ is the nearest point projection onto $\M$,
+where $\Q: \X \rightarrow \M$ is the nearest point projection onto $\M$,

 We call any $\M$ that fulfills~\eqref{eq:reducible} a \emph{transition manifold} of the system. \end{definition}